corda/corda-docs/content/en/docs/cenm/1.3/zone-service.md

 ### Network Map Configuration

-The Zone service sets the authentication configuration on the Network Map service configuration, along with the subzone ID (`authObjectId`).
+The Zone service sets the authentication configuration on the Network Map service configuration, along with the Sub Zone ID (`authObjectId`).
 As with the Identity Manager it uses the auth service configuration provided to the Zone service, and the same guidance on sharing values applies as per the Identity Manager.

-The subzone ID is used to support per-subzone permissioning for users.
+The Sub Zone ID is used to support permissioning per Sub Zone for users.
 Generally as it is set automatically the user is not expected to need to be aware of this value, but it is documented to be thorough.